Name and Identity

 Choosing Evolution

-Today, there is a pressing need to reconsider the usage of the terms “civilisation islamique” or “civiltà islamica” due to the reductionist and Manichaean worldview it conveys.
-The term not only assumes coherent cultural blocs by obscuring internal contradictions and the diversity of practices and identities but also negates the exchanges and connections at the very foundation of any culture.
+Today, there is a pressing need to reconsider the usage of the expressions “civilisation islamique” or “civiltà islamica” due to the reductionist and Manichaean worldview it conveys.
+The expression not only assumes coherent cultural blocs by obscuring internal contradictions and the diversity of practices and identities but also negates the exchanges and connections at the very foundation of any culture.
 Consequently, the term has largely fallen out of favour in contemporary social sciences discourse across the French-speaking worlds.

-Furthermore, the term does not resonate with the approaches favoured by SSMEIC’s members who are invested in the study of Islam.
+Furthermore, the expression does not resonate with the approaches favoured by SSMEIC’s members who are invested in the study of Islam.
 Their focus lies in analysing practices and processes at local or regional levels, exploring the manifold forms and expressions of Islam worldwide, Switzerland included.
 Islam is viewed as a transnational or multi-situated phenomenon rather than a characteristic confined to any singular cultural area.

-In this light, persisting with the terms “civilisation islamique” and “civiltà islamica” would perpetuate a flawed and potentially perilous narrative.
+In this light, persisting with the expressions “civilisation islamique” and “civiltà islamica” would perpetuate a flawed and potentially perilous narrative.
 For these reasons, the SSMEIC chooses to adopt the expressions “cultures islamiques” in French and “culture islamiche” in Italian.
-While other organisations have chosen to refer to “Muslim worlds” or ‘societies of the Muslim world,’ we believe that the term “cultures” – a staple in cultural anthropology and geography – allows for the consideration of spiritual, intellectual, or material aspects characterising social groups on a local scale.
+While other organisations have chosen to refer to “Muslim worlds” or ‘societies of the Muslim world,’ we believe that the concept of “cultures” – a staple in cultural anthropology and geography – allows for the consideration of spiritual, intellectual, or material aspects characterising social groups on a local scale.
 It stands apart from “civilisation/civiltà”, which, while denoting large entities, carries a homogenising connotation.
 Finally, the plural form used in ‘cultures’ accommodates the multiplicity of forms and practices within Islam.

 Continued Reflection